 Highway 20 (Hwy 20), also known as State Route 20, travels through the state of Georgia from the Alabama state line in Floyd County to its interchange with Lower Woolsey Road southwest of Henry County.
 Sugar Hill's portion of the Hwy 20 corridor spans from the Chattahoochee River to its intersection with Buford Highway and passes through Downtown Sugar Hill.
 This well-traveled corridor provides access to many important regional amenities and transportation networks.
 It connects Sugar Hill to other cities such as Buford, Lawrenceville and Cumming as well as Gwinnett County's airport Briscoe Field and regional retail shopping at the Mall of Georgia.
-In addition, Hwy 20 connects Sugar Hill to several other major regional commuter corridors such as State Route 316, I-85, I-985, Satellite Boulevard, Buford Highway, Peachtree Industrial Boulevard (PIB), Suwanee Dam Road and Georgia 400, acting as a major transportation spine for the City of Sugar Hill.
+In addition, Hwy 20 connects Sugar Hill to several other major regional commuter corridors such as State Route 316, I-85, I-985, Satellite Boulevard, Buford Highway, Peachtree Industrial Boulevard (PIB), Suwanee Dam Road and Georgia 400 acting as a transportation spine for the City of Sugar Hill.

-Hwy 20 accommodates the highest number of vehicle trips of all the city's major roadways.
-The recent capacity and streetscape improvements carried out by the State of Georgia and Gwinnett County, coupled with the city's strong population and household growth, has significantly improved the development potential of properties along the corridor.
-As such, we are seeing increased interest in area development.
+Hwy 20 is the main thoroughfare through Sugar Hill accommodating the highest number of vehicle trips of all the city's major roadways.
+The recent capacity and streetscape improvements carried out by the State of Georgia and Gwinnett County coupled with the city's strong population and household growth has significantly improved the development potential of properties along the corridor.
+As such, we are seeing increased interest in development along the corridor.